 We enjoy a relaxed breakfast at the lodge before we leave Victoria Falls behind us and make our way back to the bush.
 We travel the short distance to the renowned Hwange, well known as one of Africa’s best conservation areas and our base for the night.

-After an extensive open vehicle game drive/walk, we spend the night at our accommodation enjoying the sounds of the surrounding bush.
+After an afternoon open vehicle game drive/walk, we spend the night at our accommodation enjoying the sounds of the surrounding bush.
+Being unfenced to the national park allows the animals to freely wonder to and from the property.

 Meals: B L D